nmrML/nmrML/contact/index.md

 ### Contact Us

-If you have any questions you can send us an email to the developers at: <script type="text/javascript" language="javascript" src="/js/email.js" >
+If you have any questions you can send an email to the developers at: <script type="text/javascript" language="javascript" src="/js/email.js" >
 </script><noscript>Sorry, you need Javascript on to view our email address.</noscript>

 If you are an NMR user or standards developer, you can take part in the ongoing discussion at the [nmrML Developers Google